7 Best Strat Pickups (2023) That Enhance Tone

 Another great feature of the Tex Mex pickup set is the middle pickup which was designed with reverse wound and reverse polarity.
 In our tests, we noticed that positions 2 and 4 greatly benefited from this, as there was no audible hum.

 Verdict: The Fender Tex Mex Stratocaster Pickup Set is great for players looking to upgrade their Strat on a budget.
-You get higher output and standard strat tone with some of that Texas bite and sparkle, and all for a fantastic price.
+You get higher output and standard strat tone with some of that Texas bite and sparkle, all for a fantastic price.

 Editor's Choice